Excoriate/terragrunt-ref-arch-v3/README.md

 Each `.envrc` file inherits from its parent using `source_up` and can override or extend variables as needed.
 This creates a clean, hierarchical configuration that's easy to manage and customize.

+> [!NOTE]
-> **NOTE**: Environment variables defined in child directories will override those from parent directories, allowing for precise customization at each level.
+> Environment variables defined in child directories will override those from parent directories, allowing for precise customization at each level.

 ### 🔧 Environment Setup